 To see the messages for the current sermon series, visit our current sermon series page by clicking here.

 Link to the next event.

 The service will continue to be accessible online.
 But for security purposes we will no longer publish an invitation to the next online event.
 Only those who are invited will be able to attend.
 If you want to receive an invitation, click here.

 Anything else to know about what’s happening at the church building?

 Cement work was completed by the corner of 7th Ave. and Walnut.
-The city did some work, and we did some work.
-Some of the old cemented areas have been replaced with grass and some landscaping.
+More recently a group of volunteers did landscaping work for the church.
 Many thanks to the volunteers who helped in this effort!